markusdd/OpenDTUFusionDocs/README.md

 If not, check if libusb, openocd and other Linux dependencies listed by Espressif are installed.

-Also, make sure you are in the proper group for /dev/tty* access as a user. often it is 'dialout', but can be different on other distributions:
+Also, make sure you are in the proper group for /dev/tty* access as a user.
+Often it is 'dialout', but can be different on other distributions:

 ![TTYACMDialoutGroup](pics/TTYACMDialoutGroup.png)